dsathyam1/Discord-bot/README.md

 - Keep your Discord bot token secure
 - Regularly rotate your bot token if needed
 - Only give the bot the minimum permissions required

+## Notes

+- Commands are loaded from the root `commands` directory at runtime.
+Ensure this folder exists and contains `.js` files exporting `{ name, description, execute }`.
+- The bot sends a login message to the channel defined by `CHANNEL_ID` when it becomes ready.